Dulce De Leche Chocolate Chip Cookies

 About 1 hour

 My dulce de leche cookie is the most flavorful chocolate chip cookie I’ve ever tasted.
-By mixing dulce de leche directly into the cookie dough and along with browned butter, this creates a cookie that is deeply nutty and toasted through every bite.
+Mixing dulce de leche with browned butter directly into the cookie dough creates a deeply nutty cookie that is toasted through every bite.
 And because of the high protein content of dulce de leche, no eggs are needed in this recipe.
-This is a uniquely flavored, thinner style of chocolate chip cookie with a super chewy texture.
-This is, by far, my favorite cookie I've come up with.

 What is the flavor and texture of the dulce de leche chocolate chip cookie?